 - The traveller is free to prove that no damage had been caused or that it is considerably lower.

-Section 6 – Withdrawal and cancellation by the tour operator
+Section 6 – Withdrawal and cancellation by house owners or the tour operator

-- The tour operator is entitled to cancel the travel agreement without notice if the traveller, despite an adequate warning by the operator, causes considerable disruption to the trip.
+- The house owner and the tour operator are entitled to cancel the travel agreement without notice if the traveller, despite an adequate warning by the house owner or the operator, causes considerable disruption to the trip.
 The same applies if the traveller does not comply with the agreement to an extent that justifies the immediate cancellation of the agreement.
 The tour operator does, however, retain the right to the trip price.
 The traveller causing disruption to the trip is responsible for any potential additional costs incurred in connection with his return trip.
 The operator, however, must allow to be invoiced for the value of saved costs as well as any advantages that were obtained by using the unused services for a different purpose, including potential refunds by service providers.

 - In the event of a withdrawal by the operator pursuant to Section 2, the traveller is entitled to demand participation in a different journey with at least the same value, if the operator is in the position to offer to the traveller such a trip without an additional cost to the traveller.
 The traveller must exercise this right immediately following the withdrawal notice by the operator.
 If the traveller does not take advantage of the right to participate in a trip of equal value, the traveller will immediately receive a refund of the trip price.